how to negotiate a job share

-When I got the call to help Mary Kaye and Sommer job share, I knew we were going ALL IN — selling the job share with full-time benefits for both, a policy to protect the partnership, and training to ramp up the team’s communication, handover, and ability to work seamlessly together job sharing on day one.
+When I got the call to help Mary Kaye and Sommer job share, I knew we were going ALL IN—selling the job share and negotiating full-time benefits for both, a policy to protect the partnership, and training to ramp up the team’s communication, handover, and ability to work seamlessly together in their job share on day one.
+Once job sharing, Mary Kaye and Sommer continue to pay it forward by sharing their story in publications like Marketwatch and New York Post for how to prevent burnout.

-I was lucky to have Mary Kaye train me in the nineties, fresh-out-of-college eager to make it in radio.
+I was lucky to have Mary Kaye train me in the nineties, fresh out of college and eager to make it in radio.
 Although a generation apart, we became fast friends.
 And when she transitioned to sales, we worked in tandem selling our two stations as a team, uncommon in the highly competitive radio scene.
 We hit the streets with her CHR and my Classic Rock station and joked we should be selling opposite formats.

 I can look back now knowing both made an impression and laid the groundwork for my job share, and likely Mary Kaye’s too.
 To know Mary Kaye is to love her; she’s all heart, a passionate no-nonsense gal who doesn’t take life all that seriously.
 And there was no way I would let this client down.